 2.1.
 Participants

-Participants will be self-reported neurologically healthy right-handed adults with vision normal or corrected-to-normal by contact lenses.
+Participants will be self-reported neurologically healthy right-handed adults aged 18–50 with vision normal or corrected-to-normal by contact lenses.
 Participants will complete the short form version of the Edinburgh Handedness Inventory (Oldfield, 1971; Veale, 2014).
 We will include participants with a positive Laterality Quotient only, because pseudoneglect may be slightly stronger amongst right-handers than left-handers (Jewell & McCourt, 2000).
+We will include a simple test of eye dominance (Porta test), but this will be purely exploratory and inclusion criteria are unrelated to eye dominance.
 A maximum of 80 valid datasets (after exclusions) will be collected (see Section 2.7 for the detailed sampling plan).

 2.2.
 Experimental set-up

-The participant will be seated in a quiet, dimly lit room with their head stabilised in an SR EyeLink headrest, centrally facing a CRT monitor at a viewing distance of 790 mm, with the eyes at the same height as the vertical midline of the display.
-The monitor will be a ViewSonic Graphic Series G225f, with an active display area of 390*270 mm, running at a resolution of 1280x960 pixels and a refresh rate of 85 Hz.
-In this arrangement, the display subtends 27.7˚ visual angle.
+The participant will be seated in a quiet, dimly lit room with their head stabilised in an SR EyeLink headrest, centrally facing a CRT monitor at a viewing distance of 600 mm, with the eyes at the same height as the vertical midline of the display.
+The monitor will be a 24" BenQ, with an active display area of 531.26*298.89 mm, running at a resolution of 1920x1080 pixels and a refresh rate of 144 Hz.
+In this arrangement, each horizontal half-field subtends 23.9˚ visual angle, and each vertical half-field 14˚ visual angle.
 Eye movements and pupil sizes will be recorded binocularly at 500 Hz by the EyeLink 1k camera in remote desktop mount, with a 25 mm lens.
 Prior to the experiment, binocular recordings will be made of two identical artificial pupils (3.5 mm diameter) fixed at the viewing position of the left and right eyes, to derive scaling factors to convert each eye’s pupil size from arbitrary units to mm diameter.
 During the greyscales task, a four-button box will be placed on the desk to allow manual responding.

 2.3.
 Stimuli

 The horizontal split-field stimuli for the pupillometry task are based on the third horizontal condition of Strauch and colleagues’ (2022) Experiment 2, as in our initial replication study.
-As shown in Figure 1a, the stimuli are made up of black, white and grey regions; in the experimental setting, these have luminances of .44cd/m2, 165.2cd/m2, and 25.3cd/m2, respectively.
+As shown in Figure 1a, the stimuli are made up of black, white and grey regions; in the experimental setting, these have luminances of 0.44cd/m2, 165.2cd/m2, and 25.3cd/m2, respectively.
 The grey regions are thus 15% of the way from black to white, in terms of objective brightness.
-The horizontal stimuli are white on one side and black on the other (bright-left or bright-right), with a 10° grey strip down the vertical midline, which fades into the background colour with a 0.5° Gaussian blur to avoid sharp edges between regions, which could induce small pupillary constrictions (Slooter & van Norren, 1980; Ukai, 1985).
+The horizontal stimuli are white on one side and black on the other (bright-left or bright-right), with a 10° grey strip down the vertical midline, which fades into the background with a 0.5° Gaussian blur to avoid sharp edges between regions, which could induce small pupillary constrictions (Slooter & van Norren, 1980; Ukai, 1985).
 The vertical split-screen stimuli are similar, but bright-top or bright-bottom, and the grey strip across the horizontal midline is slightly thinner (9°), because the vertical extent of the display is less than the horizontal.
 The same grey level is used as a full field stimulus for the baseline period in each pupillometry trial.
 Throughout the baseline and split-field periods, a 0.5˚ black fixation cross (+) is shown continuously at the screen centre.